When: Tuesday 25 July 2017, 12:00pm - 05:00pm

 Where: The Gardens at Elm Bank

 Join us to celebrate the 10th Anniversary of this beautiful garden at Elm Bank!
 We have arranged a day led by the experts, presenting on how you can create a unique four-season landscape that is truly inspirational.
 Garden designer and creator, Adrian Bloom, plantsman of the Bressingham and Foggy Bottom Gardens in England, will talk about the garden’s design intent and year-long appeal.
-The symposium will also feature America’s top expert on woody plants, Michael Dirr, author of Perennially Yours, Kerry Ann Mendez, garden design, speaker and author; and Mal Condon, hydrangea expert.
+The symposium will also feature Michael Dirr, America’s top expert on woody plants; Kerry Ann Mendez, garden design, speaker and author; and Mal Condon, hydrangea expert.

 And, you'll want to stay for the 10th Anniversary celebration of the Bressingham Garden at Elm Bank- wine and hors d’ oeuvres in the garden.